-By the 1908-1909 winter season, 415 Commonwealth was the home of Hamilton Perkins and his wife, Elizabeth Benjamin (Bliss) Perkins.
+On May 11, 1908, 415 Commonwealth was purchased from Richard Olney by Elizabeth Benjamin (Bliss) Perkins, the wife of Hamilton Perkins.
 They previously had lived at 25 Exeter with her widowed father, William Bliss, former president of the Boston and Albany Railroad, who had died in December of 1907.
-Elizabeth Perkins is shown as the owner of 415 Commonwealth on the 1912 and 1917 Bromley maps.

 Hamilton Perkins had been a career naval officer, after which he became freight agent for the Boston and Albany Railroad.

 415 Commonwealth was not listed in the 1919 and 1920 Blue Books.